awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/data-processing/data-schema.md

 # Data schema
 This article explains the data schema and format in {{solution_name}}.
-This solution uses an **event-based** data model to store and analyze clickstream data, every activity (e.g., click, view) on the clients is modeled as an event with multiple dimensions.
-Dimensions are common for all events, but customers have the flexibility to use JSON object to store values into some dimensions (e.g., event parameters, user attributes), which will cater for the need of collecting information that are specific for their business.
-Those JSON will be stored in special data types which allow customers to unnest the values in the analytics engines.
+This solution uses an **event-based** data model to store and analyze clickstream data, every activity (e.g., click, view) on the clients is modeled as an event with dimensions, each dimension represents a parameter of the event.
+Dimensions are common for all events, but customers have the flexibility to use JSON object to store custom event parameter as key-value pairs into special dimensions, which enables users to collect information that are specific for their business.
+Those JSON will be stored in special data types which allow customers to extract the values in the analytics engines.

 ## Database and table
 For each project, the solution creates a database with name of `<project-id>` in Redshift and Athena.
 Each App will have a schema with name of `app_id`, within which event-related data are stored in `event` and `event_parameter` tables, user-related data are stored in `user` table, item-related data are stored in `item` table.
 In Athena, all tables are added partitions of app_id, year, month, and day.
 Below diagram illustrates the table relationship.